AVSLab/basilisk/docs/source/Support/User/migratingToBsk2.rst

 - prevents the user from connecting to the wrong message type in the C/C++ code
 - warns the user if the Python scripts connects messages of the wrong type
-- has much faster logging functionality
+- has much faster message recording functionality
 - requires explicit message connection setup, i.e. no hidden implicit message naming

 The overall goal is to create a new implementation is that is easier to use and understand, as well as faster